mozilla/source-map/README.md

 - `file`: Optional.
 The generated filename this source map is associated with.

+- `x_google_ignoreList`: Optional.
+An additional extension field which is an array of indices refering to urls in the sources array.
+This is used to identify third-party sources, that the developer might want to avoid when debugging.

 The promise of the constructed souce map consumer is returned.

 When the `SourceMapConsumer` will no longer be used anymore, you must call its